-CONCANNON FITNESS CENTER The Alumni Hall Athletic complex, the Peterson Recreation Center, and the Concannon Fitness Center are available for use by full-time employees.
+The Alumni Hall athletics complex, Peterson Recreation Center, and Concannon Fitness Center are available for use by full-time employees.
 Racquetball courts, the gymnasium, exercise room, pool, indoor track, and showers are available during specified times.
 Schedule information may be obtained by calling Ext.
-2253.
+2253 or visit: https://recreation.providence.edu/facilities/.
 Outdoor tennis courts are available on a limited basis throughout the year.

-Presentation of an employee's Providence College identification card/membership ID will gain admission to specified facilities and programs during the year.
+Employees who want access to the recreation facilities must register.
+Once registered, presentation of an employee's Providence College identification card/membership ID will gain admission to the specified recreational facilities and programs during the year.
 Employees and their dependents using the facilities are subject to all applicable rules, regulations, membership fees, and time schedules established by the College.
 The College, at its sole discretion, may change or modify access or membership guidelines without prior notice.